 Generating spare keys out of master keys is a job for any locksmith.
 This is a common task, especially in areas where there are apartment house complexes.
-The keys that the landlord provides his tenants are not the authentic ones.
-The land lord usually keeps the original key and merely hand out duplicates.
+The keys that the landlord provides his tenants are not authentic ones.
+The landlord usually keeps the original key and merely hands out duplicates.

-Some locksmith shops leave the duplicating to a device.
+Some locksmith shops leave duplicating to a device.
 Even though some individuals would maintain that human beings can duplicate keys better, an automatic key copier can be a good thing when there are numerous spare keys to be fashioned.
-But the smith should test whether the machine can come up with a similar high quality service that can be provided by a human.
+But the smith should test whether the machine can come up with a similar high-quality service that can be provided by a human.